 To assess nutrient utilization, a 7-day metabolism trial was carried out on twenty birds (four birds per treatment) during the last week (6th week) of the feeding experiment.
 The trial included a 4-day adaptation period followed by a 3-day collection period.
 Birds selected for the metabolic trial, were housed in metabolic cages.
 Faecal trays were lined by polythene sheets for easy collection of excreta.
 During the collection period, a measured quantity of feed was offered, and the residue left was weighed every morning at 8:00 AM.
 Excreta voided by each bird was weighed daily.
 Weighed quantities of representative feed and excreta were dried in a hot-air oven and then analysed for proximate principles i.e., dry matter, ether extract, crude fibre, nitrogen-free extract, and total ash, on a dry-matter basis, following AOAC (2023) procedures.
 For nitrogen estimation, fresh sample of excreta was preserved by adding few drops of 25% sulphuric acid in a closed lid container and estimated on a wet basis.

-Parameters studied
+Parameters recorded and collected

 Feed intake: Daily record of feed given to different treatment groups were maintained.
 Left over feed was weighed and recorded weekly.
 The feed intake was then determined by subtracting leftover feed weight from the weight of total feed given to that treatment group.